Septic Arthritis - Ways to Manage Joint Infection

 Is Septic Arthritis Contagious?

-What Are the Principal Causes Behind Septic Arthritis?
+What Causes Septic Arthritis?

 • Staphylococci: These are common bacteria causing skin infections.

-• Haemophilus Influenzae: These bacteria cause laryngeal, tracheal, and bronchial infections.
+• Haemophilus influenzae: These bacteria cause laryngeal, tracheal, and bronchial infections.

 • Gram-negative Bacilli: This bacterial group includes E. coli.